learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 Perhaps you can't run Hyper-V on your machine, and your Docker daemon is installed in a virtual machine in VirtualBox.

-Exactly the case if you're running minikube.
+Precisely the case if you're running minikube.

 Your Docker CLI is connected remotely to a Docker daemon located inside the minikube virtual machine.